ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

 in the HTML file to execute.

 There are a few small utilities used in the code.
-The current time is percieved by `currentTime` which uses the JavaScript date API provided by the module `Language.Sunroof.JS.Date`.
+The current time is perceived by `currentTime` which uses the JavaScript date API provided by the module `Language.Sunroof.JS.Date`.

     currentTime :: JS A (JSNumber, JSNumber, JSNumber)